← Back to home

 Backups and recovery

-Our PostgreSQL database is automatically backed up by Supabase with point-in-time recovery enabled.
-Object storage at Backblaze B2 is durably stored across multiple disks and validated against checksums.
+Our database is backed up automatically with point-in-time recovery enabled.
+Object storage is durably stored across multiple disks and validated against checksums.
 We periodically rehearse restore-from-backup and disaster-recovery procedures.

 Secure development